Evaluation of the Halton Integrated Frailty Service

 It is well regarded by patients, their carers, those within the team and other health and social professionals alike.
 Despite the myriad of challenges presented by the emergence and continuation of the global COVID-19 pandemic, the team showed greatly adaptability and managed to deliver a service that been overwhelmingly lauded, proven to exhibit a positive impact on patient health and wellbeing and has eased the burden on other health services.

-Additionally, cost savings were demonstrated in hospital admissions avoidance, reduction in A&E visits and through mediation reviews.
+Additionally, cost savings were demonstrated in hospital admissions avoidance, reduction in A&E visits and through medication reviews.

 Recommendations to improve staff recruitment and retention, feedback loops between HIFS and primary care, patient pathways between HIFS and social care and data capture were provided.